 Discovering an unusual growth on your skin can be alarming, but in most cases the growth is harmless.
-Dr. Clement Banda at MD Vein & Skin Specialists in Columbia, Maryland, is an expert in skin health who can assess your unusual skin growth and provide the necessary treatment.
+Dr. Clement Banda at MD Vein & Skin Specialists in Owen Brown, Columbia, Maryland, is an expert in skin health who can assess your unusual skin growth and provide the necessary treatment.
 If you have concerns about a growth on your skin, call the office or schedule an appointment using the online booking button.

 A skin growth encompasses any lump, bump, or cyst that affects your skin.
 There are numerous types of skin growths.